 Set design by Adriana Grand

-Produced by „Stela Popescu” Theater, Bucharest
+Produced by „Stela Popescu” theatre, Bucharest

 Ierbar/ Herbarium